Antonio-Riccelli/fight-for-apollo-ticTacToe/README.md

         - Adding logic by which computer actively tries to defeat the player, rather than picking random free squares.
         - different difficulty levels
         - possibility to challenge other players

+- **02/05/2022**
+  - App has been made somewhat responsive.
+Layout changes based on screen size, but there are a few bugs here and there needing to be fixed, in addition to a general tweaking to make it look better.
+  - Basic score system has been added.
+  - Computer actively tries defeating the player, but I'm now working on creating three different levels of difficulty.
+  - A MongoDB cluster for the project has been set up, backend now needs creating and setting up.

 ## Wireframe